 There is a commonly held belief that sobriety is the consequence of bad behavior or inability to control our liquor.
 We don't see it that way.
 Discovering that you can’t tolerate a neurotoxic, carcinogenic poison isn’t a consequence—it’s a privilege; it’s your body’s intelligence talking to you loud enough to hear.

-Regardless of how we come to it, sobriety is our decision, and one that most people don't consider an option - regardless of where they fall on the spectrum of addiction.
+Regardless of how we come to it, sobriety is our decision, and one that most people don't consider an option—regardless of where they fall on the spectrum of addiction.
 Sobriety isn't something that you have to do.
 Sobriety is something that you get to do.
-You decide you want
+You decide what you want.

 You need a holistic approach.